SlavaInder/M202A_EMG_Based_Text_Entry/docs/methodsandresults.md

     <h3>Materials</h3>
     <p>The only hardware that was utilized within our research was a commercially available Myo Armband for surface EMG signal extraction.
 The Myo Armband consisted of 8 channels, 3 large segments and 5 small segments, to gather the sEMG data from two subjects.
 The raw data recieved from the Myo Armband will be normalized into a range of -127 to 128.
       <ul>
-        <li>Python: signal cleaning, window sampling, and feature extracting
+        <li>Python: signal cleaning, window sampling, and feature extracting</li>
-        <li>TensorFlow: creating and training our model; TensorFlowLite version was implemented into our application
+        <li>TensorFlow: creating and training our model; TensorFlowLite version was implemented into our application</li>
-        <li>Android Studios: creating an application for translating sEMG signal data extraction into user interface.</ul>
+        <li>Android Studios: creating an application for translating sEMG signal data extraction into user interface.</li>           </ul>
     <h3>Gesture Set</h3>
     <p>For the purposes of our design, we will have two groups of gestures: whole-hand gestures and single-finger gestures.
 Since the novelty of our design lies within the differentiation of the single-finger gestures, we will be focusing on the classification of 6 single-finger gestures on the left arm.
 These include an index finger tap, middle finger tap, ring finger tap, pinky finger tap, thumb tap, and middle finger extension.
 A tap is determined by only vertical change of a finger.
 An extension is determined by both vertical and horizontal change of a finger.</p>
     <div class = "column">